mattgruenke/boleo/doc/conventions.md

 ### Horizontal Whitespace ###

-* In function parameter lists '('s should be followed by a space, since they're semantically different from expressions.
+* ()'s mean different things, in different contexts.
+These semantic differences should be highlighted, via different whitespace conventions.
-* Everywhere else they're required by the language, '(' should be preceded by a space.
+    - In function parameter & argument lists, add a pair of spaces immediately to the inside of '(' and ')', except when they're otherwise empty.
-* In expressions, '(' should have no space, on either side.
+    - In expressions, add no whitespace on either side of '(' and ')'.
-* Template parameter lists should have a space after/before '<' and '>',
+    - Everywhere else they're required by the language, a space should be added on the outside of '(' and ')'.
-  respectively.
+* Template argument lists should have a pair of spaces on the inside of '<' and '>', like functions.
 Sometimes necessary for C++98, it's now just a habit.
 * for brace initialization involving the type, put a space in between to help distinguish it from ()'s.
 For example: